bq/generator-jskeleton-extensions/README.md

 Make a new directory and cd into it
 `mkdir -p my-project && cd $_`

-Scaffold a new Polymer project:
+Scaffold a new Jskeleton extension project:
 `yo jskeleton-extension [extensionName]`

 ## Test